 Ozanam Inn is a men’s homeless shelter that allows men to stay 24 hours a day, seven days a week.
 It has 50 emergency, overnight bunk beds for men who would otherwise be on the streets.
 The shelter offers professional case management to homeless men.
 In partnership with the Veterans Administration, St. Vincent de Paul Louisville also offers case management and private rooms to 20 homeless veterans.
 [1034 S. Jackson St.; (502) 584-2480, ext.
 241.]

 We have two apartment complexes to which prospective tenants can apply directly:

 Tranquil House is a Section 8 permanent housing complex with 12 single bedroom units.
-To be eligible to apply for residency in these apartments, prospective tenants should either have a diagnosis of a severe mental illness or be over age 62.
+To be eligible to apply for residency in these apartments, prospective tenants should have a chronic mental illness.
 St. Vincent de Paul offers case management to tenants, and tenants are able to use the resources and assistance available on our campus.
 If you are interested in living in Tranquil House, complete the application below and submit it with a copy of your Social Security Card and photo ID to our offices at 1015-C S. Preston St., Louisville, KY 40203 (Attn: Associate Director of Permanent Housing).
 We maintain a waiting list for eligible applicants and you will be contacted when an open unit is available.

 SVDP Homes on Campus